nasa/Transform-to-Open-Science-Book/Open_Science_Cookbook/Your_Organizations_Open_Science_Journey.md

 *"Open Science is the principle and practice of making research products and processes available to all, while respecting diverse cultures, maintaining security and privacy, and fostering collaborations, reproducibility, and equity."*

-TOPS break this definition down further in our materials, discussing it in terms of data, software, results, tools and an open science ethos.
+In our resources, TOPS breaks this definition down further, discussing it in terms of data, software, results, tools and an open science ethos.
 Having such a definition can serve as a north star for conversation, and we invite all organizations to clearly commnicate the definition of open science that it is using to staff and stakeholders.
 If your organization is brand-new to open science, hosting a public discussion to set this definition is a good way to get folks invested in the work.

 ### Step 2: Collect and make findable those open science policies and practices that are already in place.